GMLC-TDC/HELICS/swig/python/README.md

 python pisender.py
 ```
-4. In the third, start the python demo reciever (subscribes to the π messages & prints to screen)
+3. In the second, start the python demo reciever (subscribes to the π messages & prints to screen)
 ```bash
 export PYTHONPATH="~/helics_install/python"